CB Bank: Partnerships

 In September 2019, CB Bank partnered with England based professional football club, Manchester United to become their official financial services partner for Myanmar.
 It launched the Manchester United branded prepaid cards, debit cards and credit cards in Myanmar.

 In March 2020, to support digital and cashless payments in Myanmar, CB Bank becomes the first bank in Myanmar to support MSME portal in partnership with MasterCard and the Myanmar government.
 In September 2020, it partnered with Infobip and Viber to launch Myanmar’s first banking service on the Viber community platform.
 This helped bank to replace traditional call center agents with virtual personal assistants.

+CB Bank and Grab Myanmar received the Best Cash Management Project in Myanmar award from The Asian Banker organization for their collaboration.
+Since 2017, Grab has been operating in Myanmar and working closely with CB Bank.
+They introduced API Integration, enabling drivers to transfer their savings to their bank accounts instantly.